Markim Hall, Third Floor

 - Short (2 - 3 sentence) summary of the project

-- How will the project or its outcomes be sustained past the grant period?
-Are there "lasting legacies" you hope to create through this project?
+F. Sustainability: How will the project or its outcomes be sustained past the grant period?
+What “lasting legacies” do you hope to create through this project?